 What else does TII offer?

-TII also offers 2 trainings: The Intentional Data Collection and Intentional IEP Writing.
+TII also offers 2 trainings, included with membership: The Intentional Data Collection and Intentional IEP Writing.
 The Intentional Data Collection training is a 2-hour training and Intentional IEP Writing is a 3-hour training.

 The goal of these training sessions is to help you feel more knowledgeable and confident in writing your students’ IEPs and taking correct data in order to do so.